-Very few of the operations in 2021 were by aircraft types which only meet the Chapter 3 requirement or are classified as marginally complaint with regard to Chapter 3.
-Aircraft in these categories have reduced from 1.2% in 2020 to 0.2% in 2021 of the activity in the respective years.
+Very few of the operations in 2021 were by aircraft types which do not meet the Chapter 4 requirement.
+In 2021 these were all are classified as marginally complaint Chapter 3.
+Aircraft in this category have reduced from 1.2% in 2020 to 0.2% in 2021 of the activity in the respective years.